tel/saltine/README.md

 If you can think of ways to use Haskell's type system to enforce security invariants, please suggest them.

+To use it on Windows systems, download [a prebuild libsodium-\*-stable-mingw.tar.gz file](https://download.libsodium.org/libsodium/releases/) and copy the files in `libsodium-win64`  into the equivalent places in `C:\Program Files\Haskell Platform\*\mingw`.
+Then just add saltine to your cabal file and watch it go.

 Tested with [`libsodium-1.0.13`](https://download.libsodium.org/libsodium/releases/).

 Inspired by @thoughtpolice's